What About the Family?

-Participants will enhance their knowledge and understanding of the theoretical approaches to ethics of families, and their applications, especially on the field of genetics, screening and decision-making.
-Participants will have ample opportunities to present their own research and benefit from feedback from internationally renowned scholars.
+Set in the beautiful, historical city of Groningen, participants will spend the week enhancing their knowledge and understanding of the theoretical approaches to ethics of families, and their applications.
+Participants will have many opportunities to present their own research and benefit from feedback from internationally renowned scholars.

 Prof. Dr. Christian Munthe (Gothenburg)

 Prof. Dr. Veerle Provoost (Ghent)